yuntaz0/cse112-2024-fall/lecture_note.md

 - **carbon composition resistor**: carbon powder mixed with a binding resin or plastic, formed into a cylindrical shape and the ratio of carbon to the binder determines the resistance.
 - **carbon file resistor**: ceramic core with a thin carbon file deposited around it.
 The thickness of the carbon file or cutting a helical groove in the file (width and length) control the resistance.
 - **metal file and metal oxide resistor**: ceramic core with a thin metal film or metal oxide layer.
 The shape of the film determine the resistance
-- **wire-wound resistor**: The main resistive component of nichrome wire (resistive alloy) around a ceramic core. handle more current and dissipate more heat due to its high resistance per unit length, hign melting point and thermal stability (resistance does not very significantly with temperature).
-The resistance is controled by length, diameter of num of turns of the wire
+- **wire-wound resistor**: The main resistive component of nichrome wire (resistive alloy) around a ceramic core. handle more current and dissipate more heat due to its high resistance per unit length, high melting point and thermal stability (resistance does not very significantly with temperature).
+The resistance is controlled by length, diameter of number of turns of the wire
 - film: thin layer or coating

 ### Physical Concept